BetaNYC/NYC-CIF/Readme.md

 ## Statement from Borough Preseident Brewer

-"Once [this program] fully implemented, [New York City's Civic Innovation Fellows] will help Community Boards make better, data-driven decisions about local development, quality-of-life issues, and budgeting."
+"Once this program is fully implemented, New York City's Civic Innovation Fellows will help Community Boards make better, data-driven decisions about local development, quality-of-life issues, and budgeting."

 ## Themes